YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 6. UCubeAPI

-The APIs provided by UCubeAPI are:
+The UCubeAPI methods are listed below:

 ```java
         ######################################## Initialisation APIs ######################################################